alaserimaha/Connect-the-Arduino-to-the-web/README.md

     WebSerial.on("browser-event", doSomething);

-on doSomething function We will add the task of moving the robot arm, if the parameter is right, it will move the arm to 180 degrees, and if it is left, it will move to 0 degrees
+on doSomething function We will add the task of moving the robot arm, if the parameter is right, it will move the arm to 180 degrees, and if it is left, it will move to 0 degrees:

     void doSomething(JSONVar parameter) {
       if parameter.equals("right"){